Aurellya/Get_Rid_of_TheVirus/README.md

-# Get Rid of TheVirus
+# Get Rid of The Virus
 This game is created using pygame.
 The task of this game is to help JACK-JACK PARR get rid of the virus.
 Jack-jack Parr is the youngest son of Bob and Helen Parr, as well as the younger brother of Violet and Dash.
 He is a supporting character in The Incredibles and a major character in Incredibles 2.
-For the background music beat, I produced it using garageband.
+For the background music beat, I produced it using Garageband.

 ## Info
 - The Virus can come from top, bottom, right or left randomly